About Dr. Cadyn

 After graduating, I continued seeing patients as a MFT intern (nowadays they are called associates) at the LA Gender Center.
 I furthered my skills in working with transgender and nonbinary patients working with some amazing clinicians who have been working with this incredible community for decades.

 In addition to my clinical work, I’ve been teaching graduate students in psychology programs about working with LGBTQIA+ clients and psychoanalytic theory since 2011.
-I’m currently teaching faculty full time at Antioch University Los Angeles in the LGBT Specialization and adjunct faculty at Mount Saint Mary’s University, Cal State University Los Angeles, Alliant International University, and Reiss Davis Graduate School.
+I currently am adjunct faculty at Antioch University Los Angeles, Cal State University Los Angeles, and Reiss Davis Graduate School.
 I teach courses ranging from Psychopharmacology to Clinical Applications of Winnicott’s Thinking to Therapeutic Process with Transgender and Gender Nonbinary Clients.
 I also serve as a reader and chair for dissertations.